 The City of Cle Elum’s Planning Department’s objective is to preserve and enhance the community’s character by using current and long-range planning techniques.
 The Planning Department is responsible for implementation of the Cle Elum Comprehensive Plan and the adopted development regulations.

-The Planning Department is the keeper of geographical data such as Geographic Information System (GIS) data and maps, including the City’ Official Zoning and Land Use Maps.
-Planning is also the administrative authority over design review, grading and excavation permits, sign permits, environmental permitting such as critical areas, shorelines, and floodplains, State Environmental Policy Act (SEPA), and many other aspects of development and long range planning.
+The Planning Department is the keeper of geographical data such as the City’s Official Zoning and Land Use Maps and Critical Areas maps.
+Planning is also the administrative authority over design review, grading and excavation permits, sign permits, environmental permitting such as critical areas, shorelines, and floodplains, State Environmental Policy Act (SEPA), and many other aspects of development and long-range planning.

-- The Planning Commission is a quasi-judicial body that reviews and approves land use decisions, and permits such as conditional use permits, and is tasked with developing and implementing the City’s Comprehensive Plan.
-The Planning Commission also reviews and makes recommendations to City Council on actions such as rezones, subdivisions, and development agreements.
+- The Planning Commission is a quasi-judicial body that reviews and makes recommendations on various land use decisions and is tasked with developing and implementing the City’s Comprehensive Plan.

 - The Historic Preservation Commission is a quasi-judicial body that reviews and decides on historical register properties, and historic related development, particularly within the downtown core area.

 Additional Planning Tools

 |47 Degrees North Project||Comprehensive Plan||Cle Elum Bike and Pedestrian Plan|